pbrisbin/litx/doc/litx.1.md

 **\--preamble** *\<TEXT>*\

 > Set the preamble.
-Default is language specific.
+Default is language-specific.

 **\--comment-chars** *\<TEXT>*\